raibtoffoletto/chocolat-shop/README.md

 }
 ```

-Now we go ahead and create our `Contexts/InStoreContext.cs` that implements the `IInStoreContext` interface.
+Now we can go ahead and create our `Contexts/InStoreContext.cs` that implements the `IInStoreContext` interface.

 It is based on the HQ's one, but with a few modifications.
 We will set the default schema name with the PostgreSQL's `public`, however we are not going to perform any migrations on it.
 We will also need an extra constructor that can accept the schema name.

 ```cs
 using ChocolateStores.Models.InStore;